Category 95: American Cream Ale

 Body: Varies with style

-Additional notes: Fruit/Berry aromas, ranging from subtle to intense, should be evident and should not be overpowered by hop aromas.
+Additional notes: Fruit aromas, ranging from subtle to intense, should be present and should not be overpowered by hop aromas.
 Fruit or fruit extracts, used as an adjunct in either the mash, kettle, primary or secondary fermentation, provide harmonious fruit character ranging from subtle to intense.
-Within the framework of these guidelines, fruit beers fermented with Belgian yeast (Wit, Abbey, Farmhouse, Saison, and/or Brettanomyces) should be categorized as Belgian-Style Fruit Beers, or possibly as fruited Brett Beers.
+Within the framework of these guidelines, fruit beers fermented with Belgian yeast (Wit, Abbey, Farmhouse, Saison, or Brettanomyces) should be categorized as Belgian-Style Fruit Beers, or possibly as fruited Brett Beers.
 Some beers may fit into this category if they contain fruity adjuncts but no actual fruit.
-As an example, a juniper berry-flavored beer with notable juniper berry fruity flavor and/or aroma could be categorized as a Fruit Beer, whereas a beer in which the juniper berry character is more herbal or spicy should be categorized as an Herb and Spice Beer.
-Fruit Beers brewed with wheat should be categorized as Fruit Wheat Beers.
+As an example, a juniper berry-flavored beer with notable juniper berry fruity flavor or aroma would be categorized as a Fruit Beer, whereas a beer in which the juniper berry character is more herbal or spicy would be categorized as an Herb and Spice Beer.
+Fruit Beers brewed with more than 30% wheat are categorized as Fruit Wheat Beers.
 Fruit Beers brewed with unusual fermentable(s), but no wheat, should be categorized as Fruit Beers.
-Within the framework of these guidelines, coconut is defined as a vegetable, and beers containing coconut as a dominant flavor should be categorized in the Coconut category.
-When using these guidelines as the basis for evaluating entries at competitions, brewers may be asked to provide supplemental information about entries in this category to allow for an accurate evaluation of diverse entries.
-Such information might include the underlying beer style upon which the entry is based, or other information unique to the entry such as fruit(s) used or processing which influences perceived sensory outcomes.
+All of the various India Pale Ale or Imperial India Pale Ale styles brewed as Fruit Beers are categorized as Experimental India Pale Ales.
+All fruited Sour Beers are categorized elsewhere.
+All fruited Wood- and Barrel-Aged beers whether sour or not are categorized elsewhere.
+Within the framework of these guidelines, coconut is defined as a vegetable, and a beer containing coconut is categorized as Field Beer.
+Likewise beers containing chili peppers are categorized as Chili Beer.

-Alcohol by Volume: 2.5-12%
+Alcohol by Volume: 2.50%-12.00%

 IBU: 5-70

-Color: Generally straw to light amber, and often influenced by the color of added fruit.
+Color: Generally straw to light amber and often influenced by the color of added fruit.

 Clarity: Chill haze is acceptable.
 These beers may be served with or without yeast.
-When served with yeast, the appearance is hazy to very cloudy.
+When served with yeast, appearance is hazy to very cloudy.

 Perceived Malt Aroma & Flavor: Low to medium-low